infinit/memo/website/templates/pages/docs/src/markdown/kv.md

 Block contains more field whose meaning depends on the block type.

-### Immutable blocks (CHB) ###
+### Immutable blocks (IB) ###

-The CHB is an immutable block (it cannot be updated) whose address is the hash of its content.
-This feature ensures the data is tamper-proof: when fetching a CHB through the `fetch` API call, infinit will recompute the hash of the content and check it against the address.
+The IB is an immutable block (it cannot be updated) whose address is the hash of its content.
+This feature ensures the data is tamper-proof: when fetching an IB through the `fetch` API call, infinit will recompute the hash of the content and check it against the address.
 If both hash do not match `fetch` will return an exception.

-CHB exposes one additional feature through the `block.owner` field: if set to the address of mutable block, then removing the CHB will only be allowed if the user would be allowed to remove said mutable block.
+IB exposes one additional feature through the `block.owner` field: if set to the address of another mutable block, then removing the IB will only be allowed if the user would be allowed to remove said mutable block.

 <a name="MB"></a>